 Another potential factor lies in the improvements in traffic safety many cities have made, especially those that have adopted Vision Zero models for the future.
 This can include redesigning high-crash areas and lowering the legal limit for blood alcohol concentration.

-Many motor vehicle accidents are the fault of one of the parties.
+Many car accidents are the fault of one of the parties.
 Maybe you suffered harm at the hands of a drunk, drugged, drowsy or inattentive driver.
 You may be eligible for compensation under personal injury law, but you might first want to see an attorney who’s familiar with this field.
 The attorney may take your case to the negotiation table and seek a settlement that covers your medical bills, lost wages and more.